fekepp/dlubm-ldfu-eval/README.md

     $ aws configure

-If you are not familiar with AWS and in particular AWS EC2, take a look at [AWS Getting Started](https://aws.amazon.com/documentation/gettingstarted/) and [AWS EC2 Getting Started](https://aws.amazon.com/ec2/getting-started/).
+If you are not familiar with AWS, in particular AWS EC2 and AWS CLI, take a look at [AWS Getting Started](https://aws.amazon.com/documentation/gettingstarted/), [AWS EC2 Getting Started](https://aws.amazon.com/ec2/getting-started/), and [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/).

 #### Environment
 For configuring the environment, create the `configuration` file by either copying the `configuration.example` file or creating a new one based on the example file.